davidbarber/davidbarber.github.io/_posts/2017-03-15-large-class.md

 On the left above we show for $C=10,000$ classes the ratio $u_\theta(c,x)/Z_\theta(x)$ on the $x$-axis against its approximation  $u_\theta(c,x)/\tilde{Z}_\theta(x)$ on the $y$-axis.
 Each dot represents a different randomly drawn set of $u$ values.
 Red, green and blue represent 10,20 and 50 importance samples respectively.
 The ideal estimation would be such that all points are along the line $y=x$.
 Note the vertical scale -- these values are supposed to be probabilities and lie between 0 and 1.
 Even as we increase the number of importance samples, this remains a wildly incorrect estimation of the probability.

 On the right above we show the same probability estimate but now simply also include the correct class in the set ${\cal{S}}$.
-The vertical scale is now sensible and the estimateed probabiliy is close to the true value.
+The vertical scale is now sensible and the estimated probabiliy is close to the true value.

 ## Deep Learning Recurrent NLP models
 {:.no_toc}

 We applied this method to learning word embeddings for a deep recurrent network.
-Below we plot the log likelihood ($y$-axis) against the optimisation gradient ascent iteration ($x$-axis).
+The training objective was standard maximum likelihood, but with the normalisation approximation above.
+Below we plot the exact log likelihood ($y$-axis) against the optimisation gradient ascent iteration ($x$-axis).
+We also plot the exact log likelihood for some alternative training training approaches.
 As we see, standard Importance Sampling becomes unstable as learning progresses.
 However our simple modification stabilizes learning and is competitive against a range of alternatives including Noise Contrastive Estimation, Ranking approaches, Negative Sampling and BlackOut.

 {:.text-center img}
 ![fixing IS]({{ site.urlimg }}/aistats17_2.png "fixing IS")